Skip to Content

 Slow or Non-Healing Surgical Wounds

-Poor circulation, diabetes, immunosuppressive disorders, and other medical conditions can lead to wounds that are slow to heal, after surgery, or fail to heal at all.
-In these cases, your doctor may suggest a course of antibiotics or surgical procedures.
-The same is true of failing skin and muscle grafts.
+Poor circulation, diabetes, immunosuppressive disorders, and other medical conditions can lead to wounds that are slow to heal after surgery.
+In these cases, your doctor may suggest a course of antibiotics or an additional surgical procedure.
+The same approach may be taken in the event of a failed skin or muscle graft.

 Phase 1: Hemostasis

 The first phase of healing, called hemostasis, begins as soon as the injury occurs.
-The primary goal of your body during this phase is to stop the bleeding through contact between platelets and collagen.
+Your body’s primary goal during this phase is to stop the bleeding through contact between platelets and collagen.
 During this process, the blood begins to clot at the wound site, slowing and eventually stopping the bleeding.

-Now that the bleeding has stopped, your body jumps into action to destroy bacteria and remove debris, ultimately getting the wound bed ready for the growth of new tissues.
-This phase lasts for approximately four to six days and can involve swelling, reddening of the skin, and pain.
+Now that the bleeding has stopped, your body jumps into action to destroy bacteria and remove debris, ultimately preparing the wound bed for new tissue growth.
+This phase lasts approximately four to six days and can involve swelling, reddening of the skin, and pain.
+If the inflammation phase lasts too long, ask your doctor about treatment for a non-healing wound.

-Now that the wound is cleared out, your body begins to focus on filling and covering the wound with connective tissues, new blood vessels, and the growth of epithelium.
-This phase lasts anywhere from four to 24 days depending on the severity of the wound and your overall health.
+Now that the wound is cleared out, your body can focus on filling and covering the wound with connective tissues, new blood vessels, and epithelium.
+This phase lasts anywhere from four to 24 days, depending on the severity of the wound and your overall health.

 Call Our Phoenix Vein and Vascular Treatment Experts to Make an Appointment